Metallicity Gradients in Modern Cosmological Simulations II: The Role of Bursty Versus Smooth Feedback at High-Redshift: Methods

 We employ data products from the FIRE, SPICE, and Thesan cosmological simulations.
 The advantage of these models for this work is that they offer an assortment of physical implementations, both bursty and smooth stellar feedback.
 Moreover, each of these models includes simulations of massive galaxies ($M_\star \gtrsim 10^8~{\rm M}_\odot$) in the early universe ($z \gtrsim 5$), allowing us to probe the earliest onset of galactic evolution.
+We summarize the main features of each model in Table~\ref{tab:simulations}.

 Critically, the models of this work can be broadly categorized as either having bursty or smooth stellar feedback.
 FIRE, SPICE Bursty, and Thesan Zoom have bursty stellar feedback, while SPICE Smooth and Thesan Box have smooth stellar feedback.
 In this Section, we introduce the simulation models (\S\ref{subsec:simulations}), detail our selection criteria (\S\ref{subsec:selection}), and then define our method for obtaining the gas-phase metallicity gradients from each galaxy (\S\ref{subsec:gradient_definitions}).